Nikita-Babich/curated-recommendations/README.md

 # Intro
 This file contains with no order recommendations from Nikita Babich (aka Kongo Landwalker).
+The list does not represent the full range of my interests.

 ## Books
 1. Gödel, Escher, Bach